Neytoro/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The core difference is that .forEach doesn't return anything, whereas .map returns a new array.
+Therefore, .forEach mutates the array being iterated, but .map does not.

 2. What is the difference between a function and a method?

+Functions are their own thing, where as methods are simply functions nested into objects; such as prototypes or classes.

 3. What is closure?

+Closure refers to the closing, or nesting of functions.
+For example, a function created within another is 'closed' within its parent function; thus gaining access to the private scope of its parent.
+That said, closure is important when understanding the scope.

 4. Describe the four rules of the 'this' keyword.

+1. In the global scope, it refers to the window.
+2. When inside a function, it refers to the object before the dot.
+3. When used in a constructor, it acts to assign (or bind) a value to the specific instance.
+4. Overriding how constructor values are set by explicitly binding.
+Done using .call and/or .apply.

 5. Why do we need super() in an extended class?

+Super passes the arguements in the extended class' constructor to its base class.

 ## Project Set up